2001 College Place

 A plenary indulgence is also granted to a person at the moment of death when they are unable to be anointed with the Sacrament of the Sick.
 The only conditions shall be the person be properly disposed, that is, express an attitude of faith or sorrow for sin and that a cross or a rosary should be present in the room.

 Prayers During This Time of Emergency

 While we are restricted from attending Mass, we are not restricted from praying!
 We encourage spending time together as a family with the Lord.
-St. Michael's Church is open for prayer but prayer is not limited to the church building.
 Gather your family nightly before bed or around the breakfast table each morning and offer your thanks for the preventive measures that are being taken.
 Here are a few prayers you may want to include.

 Prayer of Spiritual Communion

 My Jesus, I believe that You are present in the Most Holy Sacrament.
 I love You above all things, and I desire to receive You into my soul.
 Since I cannot at this moment receive You sacramentally, come at least spiritually into my heart.
 I embrace You as if You were already there and unite myself wholly to You.
 Never permit me to be separated from You.
 Amen.

 God our Father we come to You in our need to ask Your protection against the Corona virus that has claimed lives and has affected many.
 We pray for Your grace for the people tasked with studying the nature and cause of this virus and its disease and of stemming the tide of its transmission.
 Guide the hands and minds of medical experts that they may minister to the sick with competence and compassion and of those governments and private agencies that must find a cure and solution to this pandemic.
 We pray for those afflicted.
 May they be restored to health soon.
 Grant us the grace to work for the good of all and to help those in need.
 Grant this through our Lord Jesus Christ, Your Son who lives and reigns with You, in the unity of the Holy Spirit, God forever and ever.
 Amen.